jayc-1111/block-whiteboard/important-notes-2.md

 **Files Modified:**
 - `css/themes/light.css` - Added comprehensive toolbar and sidebar menu styles

-**Result:** Toolbar and sidebar menu now have the same clean white styling as categories and files.
+**Result:** Toolbar and sidebar menu now have the same clean white styling as folders and files.

 ---